 The Cude Family Project is a surname study.
 It is an effort to trace the Cude Family history from its earliest origins.
 To do this, we are going beyond the traditional genealogical research of “Dusty Documents” and using modern genetic testing. yDNA analysis is particularly helpful in a surname study.
 Its usefulness relies on the fact that the Y-chromosome is passed down largely unchanged from father to son.
 Mutations accumulate over long periods of time and give every family a unique signature.
 These small changes can be measured in a yDNA analysis.
 The outcomes can then be compared to others.
 Thus, yDNA analysis can confirm or rule out specific relationships to others.

-Old English records provide substantial circumstantial evidence that the counties of Devon, Somerset, and Gloucestershire in Southwest England represent the English Homeland of the Cude Family.
+Old English records provide substantial circumstantial evidence that the counties of Cornwall, Devon, and Somerset in Southwest England represent the English Homeland of the Cude Family.
 On the American side, we can follow our ancestors from Virginia through North Carolina, Tennessee and beyond, but we have a brick wall that has prevented us from identifying our Original Cude Immigrant to America.
 Additional yDNA testing would greatly assist our research efforts.
-At present, we find no yDNA testing in public DNA databases from Cudes living the Southwest region of Britain.
 Testing from the American side has been limited.
 Therefore, the Cude yDNA Project seeks to promote increased yDNA testing among our family members.

 I encourage you to join our Cude yDNA Project. yDNA test results contain no personal information.
 Related family members will be identified for you.
 You may contact them or share more information only if you wish.
 You are in complete control of your personal information.
 This is a great opportunity to learn more about your origins and ancestry.
 Order your test kit TODAY!
 The yDNA37 test is adequate at this time.
 You can upgrade later.
 Click on "Join Request" at the top of this page in the menu bar.
 You will automatically join the Cude Project when you order your yDNA test kit.